 An investment fund provides an opportunity for you to save and make money.
 While choosing the right fund, research on various fees that a fund charges.
 A management fee is the amount paid to the fund’s investment manager for investment portfolio administration.
 In some funds, the management fee may also include other administrative services provided to manage your fund, such as the printing of your prospectus and mailing services.
 Calculating a management fee depends on the specific fund you choose.

-Acquire the fund’s list of services.
+A great place to start is to acquire the fund’s list of services.
 Get a brochure that shows the fees that a fund charges; this helps you decide on the suitable fund.
 Ask for this listing from the fund management company.
 You can get this list by mail from the company or download it from the company’s website.

-Find out the fee charging schedule.
+Mode of payment can also affect fees.
 The management fee is mostly charged on an annual basis, but can also be calculated and submitted monthly or quarterly depending on the management company.